John Bigge

 John Thomas Bigge (8 March 1780 – 22 December 1843) was an English judge and royal commissioner.
 He is mostly known for his inquiry into the British colony of New South Wales published in the early 1820s.
 His reports favoured a return to the harsh treatment of convicts and the utilisation of them as cheap agricultural labour for wealthy sheep-farming colonists.
 Bigge's reports also resulted in the resignation of Governor Lachlan Macquarie whose policies promoted the advancement of ex-convicts back into society.

 Early life

-Bigge was born at Benton House, Northumberland, England, the son of Thomas Charles Bigge, High Sheriff of Northumberland in 1780.
-He was educated at Newcastle Grammar School and Westminster School (1795), and in 1797 entered Christ Church, Oxford (B.A., 1801; M.A., 1804).
+Bigge was born at Benton House, Northumberland, England.
+He was the son of Thomas Charles Bigge, who was the High Sheriff of Northumberland in 1780.
+He attended Newcastle Grammar School and Westminster School (1795) and Christ Church, Oxford (B.A., 1801; M.A., 1804).

 Bigge was called to the Bar in 1806 and was appointed Chief Judge of Trinidad in 1814, a post he held for the next four years.